adamhughes86/assets-skeleton/README.md

 *Note:*
 This is a skeleton assets project with Grunt as a task runner.
 Not all tasks will be needed on every project so remove ones that are not needed or used.

+## First time set up
+Because of the amount of tasks this can sometimes be a bit tricky to set up.
+If you are having difficult it's possible you have wrong versions of key components.

+Running `npm install --production` will only install core plugins.

+`npm install` includes additional modules you may not need, such as KSS, Grunticon and Validation tasks.

+Open up the terminal and cd to the directory you want to place the project.
+Then run the following command

+    git clone git@gitlab.rippleffect.com:front-end/php-skeleton.git

+in the terminal, direct to the Grunt folder (/grunt/) and run `npm install`

+Ensure that the version of Node.js is v.0.12.7 (minimum requirements)

+Check current version of Node.js - `nodejs --version`

+Update to current Version of Node.js -

+    sudo npm cache clean -f
+    sudo npm install -g n
+    sudo n stable

+If encountering error when running npm install  direct to the root folder and run the following command…

+    sudo chown -R $USER /usr/local

+Update the required gems using `sudo gem update --system`

+You may have to also install the SCSS Lint gem - `sudo gem install scss-lint`

+You should be good to go, run grunt

 ## Global installs
 Grunt, Sass, Bower and Bourbon need to be installed on a global basis